IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 [...]
 </pre>

-As before, to avoid the need to pass in the same parameters to the package’s actions every time, let’s bind certain parameters:
+As before, to avoid the need to pass in the same parameters to the package's actions every time, let's bind certain parameters:

 <pre>
 $ wsk package bind /whisk.system/cloudant myBookStore -p username <username> -p password <password> -p host <host>